GaloisInc/smaccmpilot-hardware-prep/sdcard/README.md

 With the Pixhawk powered off, hold down the mrming switch.
 Power the Pixhawk on (via USB or otherwise) while still holding the arming switch.
-The amber LED on the IO side marked B/E should blink rapidly.
-The Pixhawk firmware should detect that the PX4IO is in bootloader mode upgrade the PX4IO firmware.
+The amber LED on the IO side marked B/E should blink rapidly, and remain blinking rapidly for longer than the B/E light on the FMU side does.
+After the FMU B/E light goes off, the APM Pixhawk firmware should detect that the PX4IO is in bootloader mode upgrade the PX4IO firmware, and set the PX4FMU's tri-color LED to solid white.

+When the firmware upgrade is complete, the IO ACT blue led will blink slowly, and the FMU tri-color LED will start blinking in various different colors.

 # Confirming firmware upgrade was successful